hellodeolu/don-labs/docs/details.md

 - All the above must be met for graduation consideration

 ## Estimated Daily
-### Throughout the program, we recommend that all students allocate a minimum of 5 hours for their studies each week;
+### Throughout the program, we recommend that all students allocate a minimum of 4 - 5 hours/daily or 24 - 30 hours/week for their studies.
 - Watch Tutorial Videos - 1.30hr
 - Individual and Group projects - 2hrs
 - Read and Research - 1 hr